 While the volume of data at many organizations continues to grow at breakneck speed, budgets are not growing at the same pace.
 Hyperconverged infrastructure (HCI) was developed to leverage the economic benefits of and simplified management of software-defined storage.
 However, early iterations of HCI have been limited in their capabilities.
-Now, Cisco is filling those gaps with Cisco HyperFlex™, a new end-to-end hyperconverged infrastructure solution.
+Now, Cisco is filling those gaps with Cisco HyperFlex™, a new end-to-end hyperconverged infrastructure solution.451 Research White Paper: Considerations for the next Phase of Hyperconverged Infrastructure

 In the past three to five years, hyperconverged platforms have become legitimate alternatives to traditional storage systems, according to a report by 451 Research, Early-entry HCI solutions succeeded in delivering simplicity and getting to market quickly.
 But to do so, they had to make serious compromises in terms of performance and flexibility, said Cisco Vice President Satinder Sethi in a recent blog post.